wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 !!! tip

-    You do not have to adjust the topic hierarchy when using the **wis2box-management** command line.
+    You do not have to adjust the topic hierarchy (i.e. replacing periods to slashes) when using the **wis2box-management** command line.

 ## Monitoring for errors

+TODO

 ## Verify the data publishing

+TODO

 ### Visualizing your data

 Open your web browser and navigate to `http://<your-host>.
 You should see a dataset with same title as you configured in your discovery metadata configuration.
 Click the **EXPLORE** button.

+TODO

 ## Conclusion